Sturnus vulgaris Linnaeus, 1758 (ITIS)

 The section below contains highly relevant resources for this species, organized by source.
-Or, to display all related content view all resources for European Starling.

 State and Local Government

 Integrated Taxonomic Information System.
 Sturnus vulgaris.
 [Accessed Aug 31, 2023].